Libensemble/libensemble/docs/platforms/cori.rst

 allocated compute node, with three nodes available for the workers to launch user applications with the job-controller or a job-launch command.

-This is an example of running in :doc:`centralized<platforms_index>` mode and, if using the :doc:`job_controller<../job_controller/jc_index>`, it should be initiated with ``central_mode=True``. libEnsemble must be run in central mode on Cori as jobs cannot share nodes.
+This is an example of running in :doc:`centralized<platforms_index>` mode;
+if using the :doc:`job_controller<../job_controller/jc_index>`, it should be initiated with ``central_mode=True``. libEnsemble must be run in central mode on Cori because jobs cannot share nodes.

 Batch Runs
 ^^^^^^^^^^

-Batch scripts specify run-settings using ``#SBATCH`` statements.
-A simple example for a libEnsemble use-case running in :doc:`centralized<platforms_index>` MPI mode on KNL nodes resembles the following (add ``PYTHONPATH`` lines if necessary):
+Batch scripts specify run settings using ``#SBATCH`` statements.
+A simple example for a libEnsemble use case running in :doc:`centralized<platforms_index>` MPI mode on KNL nodes resembles the following (add ``PYTHONPATH`` lines if necessary):

 .. code-block:: bash